Puerto Rico's Governor Resigns Amid Political Chaos, Says Successor Will Be Sworn In

 Earlier on Friday, the Trump administration announced it was putting new restrictions on the flow of billions of dollars in disaster recovery aid to the hurricane-ravaged island.

-The administration cited concerns over political strife and allegations of financial misuse by officials in Puerto Rico.
+The administration cited concerns about political strife and allegations of financial misuse by officials in Puerto Rico.

-Puerto Rico is set to receive some $8.29 billion in mitigation funds.
+Puerto Rico was set to receive some $8.29 billion in mitigation funds.
 Those funds were to go toward bolstering homes and infrastructure to prevent future disaster damage.

-But the Department of Housing and Urban Development said Friday that both Puerto Rico and the U.S. Virgin Islands, which is set to receive $774 million, have to wait.
-Nine states including Texas, California and Florida can request funds sooner.
+But the Department of Housing and Urban Development said Friday that both Puerto Rico and the U.S. Virgin Islands, which was set to receive $774 million, have to wait.
+Nine states, including Texas, California and Florida, can request funds sooner.

 "Recovery efforts in jurisdictions prepared to do their part should not be held back due to alleged corruption, fiscal irregularities occurring in Puerto Rico and capacity issues in the U.S. Virgin Islands," HUD Secretary Ben Carson said in a statement.

-In all, HUD plans to release $16 billion dollars in mitigation funds.
+In all, HUD plans to release $16 billion in mitigation funds.
 But breaking them up into two "tranches," Carson said, would allow money to flow to communities "capable of properly and prudently disbursing funds."

-HUD also announced plans on Friday to appoint a Federal Financial Monitor to oversee how disaster funds are disbursed to Puerto Rico.
+HUD also announced plans on Friday to appoint a federal financial monitor to oversee how disaster funds are disbursed to Puerto Rico.

-Last month, two former high-ranking officials in Puerto Rico were arrested by the FBI for allegedly steering more than $15 million dollars in federal funds to preferred businesses in an attempt to defraud the U.S. government.
+Last month, two former high-ranking officials in Puerto Rico were arrested by the FBI for allegedly steering more than $15 million in federal funds to preferred businesses in an attempt to defraud the U.S. government.

 They are accused in a federal indictment of crimes including wire fraud, theft and money laundering.
 Rosselló was not directly implicated.